heatherlii/heatherlii.github.io/about.md

 <p>I love making stuff, iterating, and playing around with new ideas and tools :)</p>

-<p>When I am not learning or designing, you will probably find me dancing, choreographing, teaching, or listening to music :)</p>
+<p>When I am not learning or designing, you will probably find me dancing, choreographing, teaching, or listening to music.</p>